Log on to the Container Service console.

 service_name:ro.
 If no access permission is specified, RW is the default permission.
 For details, see volumes_from.
 After the configuration, you can successfully authorize this container to use the data volumes of another service or container.

 Formats such as array, dictionary, and boolean are supported.
 For details, see Environment variables.

 Set the container Labels.

-Set whether to enable container Smooth Upgrade.
+Set whether or not to enable Smooth Upgrade for containers.

-Set the container Across Multiple zones settings.
+Set the Across Multiple Zones settings for containers.

-Set the container Auto Scaling rules.
+Set whether or not to enable the container Auto Scaling.

 Click Create with Orchestration Template.

-Click Create and Deploy.
+Click Create and Deploy after completing the settings.